nex86/rpidisplay/README.md

 # rpidisplayhttps://github.com/nex86/rpidisplay/raw/master/rpi-display.sh
-Updated install script for Watterott display with Raspbian Buster compatiblity
+Updated install script for Watterott display with Raspbian Buster compatiblity.

+*** Credits to awatterott and normanzb for the original script. ***

 Just run with